MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-mac.md

    - **PC name** - the name of the computer.
 This can be a Windows computer name (found in the **System** settings), a domain name, or an IP address.
 You can also add port information to the end of this name, like **MyDesktop:3389**.
    - **User name** - The user name to use to access the remote PC.
 Use one of these formats: *user_name*, *domain\user_name*, or *user_name@domain.com*.
 You can also choose whether to require a password.

-3. You can also set these optional settings:
+3. You can also set these optional settings for the connection:
-   - Friendly name
+   - Set a friendly name
-   - Gateway
+   - Add a Gateway
-   - Sounds
+   - Set the sound output
    - Swap mouse buttons
-   - Admin Mode
+   - Enable Admin Mode
+   - Redirect local folders into a remote session
+   - Forward local printers
 4. Click **Save**.

 To start the connection, just double-click it.
 The same is true for remote resources.